AngryGrizzlyBear/Udacity/README.md

 # Udacity
-Udacity projects will go here.
+Udacity practice projects and exams will go here.